 All of our fellowships are currently filled but we’re accepting letters of interest for our 2023-2025 Fellowship Cycle!
 Please send your LOI to Mary Ellen if interested.

-In the summer/fall of 2021, anticipating the return to life as we once knew it, Lydia’s House is excited to be rolling out the Dorothy Day Fellowship Program for women of faith who desire to live in community and share life with families experiencing homelessness.
-This program will offer private living space, a variety of compensation and benefits, educational options and more opportunities for growth.
+In the summer of 2021 Lydia’s House created the Dorothy Day Fellowship Program for women of faith who desire to live in community and share life with families experiencing homelessness.
+This program offers private living space, a variety of compensation and benefits, educational options and more opportunities for growth.
 The commitment is 24 months.